AIM PHOTONICS SUMMER ACADEMY INSTRUCTORS

 Thomas Brown is professor and director of the Institute of Optics at the University of Rochester.
 His research focuses on polarized light in free space optics and waveguides, stress engineered optical elements, and the discovery of new metrology methods for photonic integrated circuits.

-Instructor: PIC Packaging short course
+Instructor: PIC Optical Testing, PIC Packaging short courses

 Jaime Cardenas, assistant professor in the Institute of Optics at the University of Rochester, AIM Photonics Academy instructor for the Photonic Integrated Circuit (PIC) Optical Testing short course